nspunn1993/Crowd-Behavior-Analysis-using-Faster-RCNN/README.md

 # Crowd-Behavior-Analysis-using-Faster-RCNN
 Crowd Analysis for Congestion Control Early Warning System on Foot Over Bridge.

-This follows from the tensorflow object detection API available [here](https://github.com/tensorflow/models/tree/r1.12.0)
+This repository presents the setup of any tensorflow 1 based object detection model which we used in our paper.

 # Steps to follow
 - Set up the object detection directory structure and TensorflowGPU enable anaconda virtual envrironment.